Jomaguy/Jomaguy/README.md

 Full Stack Developer
 -------------------------------

-I am a Software developer with a Master’s in Computer Science networking and security.
+I am a full stack developer with a Master’s in Computer Science networking and security.
 I also hold a Bachelor's in CS and Cybersecurity.
 I have experience in Python, Swift, Java and C/C#/C++ with projects ranging from iOS game development to AI-driven spam classifiers and malware detection.
 I am a former D1 athlete and team leader with a passion for creating user-centered applications and driving agile processes in collaborative, high-performance environments.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [jonathanmahrt@icloud.com](mailto:jonathanmahrtguyou@gmail.com)